Shutterstock is a leading stock media service, and Shutterstock Video is one of the best stock footage agencies in the world.

 Before we dive nose-first into the Shutterstock license terms for video content, let’s establish a few key points to understand our overview better.

 First of all, Shutterstock is a leading stock media agency with worldwide relevance.
-After almost two decades in business and having launched their stock footage segment sixteen years ago, they are now a referent in the industry.
+After two decades in business and having launched their stock footage segment eighteen years ago, they are now a referent in the industry.

 This is why we feel that understanding Shutterstock licensing is valuable for both using Shutterstock content and having a knowledge of how stock video licenses work as a whole.

-Additionally, having a full grasp of just how much you can do with Shutterstock videos helps understand the real value in the offer and the cost-benefit in their pricing.
-By the way, if you want to know about pricing and other in-depth details, do check out our Shutterstock Video review, it includes all sorts of details, even the latest Flex subscription, and Shutterstock Music.
+Additionally, having a full grasp of just how much you can do with Shutterstock videos helps you understand the real value of the offer and the cost-benefit in their pricing.
+By the way, if you want to know about pricing and other in-depth details, do check out our Shutterstock Video review, it includes all sorts of details, even the latest Flex subscription and Shutterstock Music.

 That said, here are the basics of our video license analysis: